Overwhelmed with preparing for twins? Make sure you cover these 7 areas, and you can be set on the right path (includes a checklist, too!).

 - Don’t stress about getting two of everything.
 Start with one, and see if it warrants buying another.
 For instance, there’s no point in getting two bouncy seats right now if you find, down the line, that only one (or even neither) of your twins takes to it.

 - Don’t get everything right now.
-You will need two high chairs, but not until the twins are at least four months old.
+You’ll likely need two high chairs, but not until the twins are at least four months old.
 Even if you need two pacifiers, many come in packs, which means you don’t need to get two packs of pacifiers.

 - Accept any hand-me-downs from friends and family so you can test-drive these items without spending a ton.

-Free printables: Want a handy printable of all the items you’ll need for your twins?
-Join my newsletter and download your copy of the Twin Registry Must-Haves!
+Free printables: Want a handy printable of all the items you might need for your twins?
+Grab your copy of the Twin Registry Must-Haves!
 Keep track of what you have and the items you still need to get.
-Grab it below—at no cost to you.
+Get it below—at no cost to you.
 You’ll also get my newsletters, which parents say they LOVE: